 I’ve made it my mission to help fellow moms use real-life strategies that are flexible and sustainable.

 Hi, I’m Melanie.
-I’m the woman behind Mommy Life Strategies and I want to help you reclaim your time and confidence.
+I’m the mom behind Mommy Life Strategies and I want to help you reclaim your time and confidence.

 It’s a community free of guilt, shame and judgement.
 Self-care is not selfish, it is necessary to be the best person you can be for you and your family.